BestTimesToVisit.com Logo

 attraction

-Ascend the iconic Queen's Staircase, a testament to Bahamian resilience.
-These 66 steps, carved from solid limestone by slaves, offer stunning views of the city.
-Insider tip: Visit early in the morning or late in the afternoon to avoid the midday heat and crowds.
+Hike up the iconic 66 steps of the Queen's Staircase, a testament to Bahamian resilience, and be rewarded with breathtaking panoramic views from Fort Fincastle.
+Insider tip: Go early in the morning or late in the afternoon to avoid the midday heat and crowds, and bring your camera for stunning photos.

 Atlantis Exploration: Beyond the Resort